Welcome to today's edition of the Rush 24-7 podcast.

 It's all that's relevant.

-I looked at the other 30,000, there's nothing there.
+I looked at the other 30,000.

-Well, those emails were sent to somewhere, and some of those emails were received from somewhere.
+And some of those emails were received from somewhere.

-The point is Hillary ditching her server did not get rid of those emails.
+The point is, Hillary ditching her server did not get rid of those emails.

-There are heads of state, there are foreign officials, foreign government officials, people all over the world to whom she sent email.
+There are foreign officials, foreign government officials, people all over the world to whom she sent email, and they all have them.

-Now imagine that you are world enemy number one bad guy, and Mrs. Clinton as Secretary of State has had an email relationship with you during the time she was Secretary of State.
+Now, imagine that you are world enemy number one bad guy, and Mrs. Clinton as Secretary of State has had an email relationship with you during the time she was Secretary of State.

 Contents don't matter for this example.

-Your world number one bad guy, and Mrs. Clinton's been emailing back and forth.
+You're world number one bad guy, and Mrs. Clinton's been emailing back and forth.

-Now, obviously, in her original email dump, the emails back and forth, Mrs. Clinton and the world number one bad guy are not released.
+Now, obviously, in her original email dump, the emails back and forth, Mrs. Clinton and the world number one bad guy, are not released.

-But the world number one bad guy has them, and he knows he has them, and he knows that Hillary's not releasing them, and he knows that Hillary's running around saying that they don't exist anymore, and he knows that Hillary's running around saying that there's nothing in there to see anyway, but world number one bad guy knows the exact opposite.
+But the world number one bad guy has them, and he knows he has them, and he knows that Hillary's not releasing them, and he knows that Hillary's running around saying that they don't exist anymore, and he knows that Hillary's running around saying that there's nothing in there to see anyway.

-World number one bad guy and world number two bad guy, world number 15 bad guy.
+World number one bad guy, and world number two bad guy, world number 15 bad guy, all of the world number one 5, 10, 15, 20 bad guys have something on Hillary.

 They have her emails.

-Can you imagine what she might quote unquote pay in order for all of these world number one bad guys to not release the emails that she has deleted?
+Can you imagine what she might, quote unquote, pay in order for all of these world number one bad guys to not release the emails that she has deleted?

 She has to be thinking that.

-Can you imagine the vulnerability she faces and what she would do in order to keep all of that, so particularly before the election, from ever seeing public eyes.
+And since the Clinton Crime Family Foundation and the Clinton family anyway sells access to itself and sells favors and will willingly be bribed, can you imagine the vulnerability she faces and what she would do in order to keep all of that, particularly before the election, from ever seeing public eyes?

-It's just another in a long line of reasons to just run as fast as you can away from Hillary Clinton, and that would be good advice for the Democrats as well.
+It's just another in a long line of reasons to just run as fast as you can away from Hillary Clinton.

 And I don't mind offering it to them.

-It is fascinating on a number of levels, and it contains a whole bunch of teachable moments, and that is the question that every Republican presidential candidate has either gotten or will get.
+And that is the question that every Republican presidential candidate has either gotten or will get.

-And it is a variation on the theme of knowing what you know now, that there were no weapons of mass destruction.
+And it is a variation on the theme of knowing what you know now, that there were no weapons of mass destruction, would you have gone to war with Iraq and Saddam Hussein?

 The second part of the question is, knowing what he knows now, would George W. Bush have gone to war with Iraq and Saddam Hussein?

-Not one reporter has called up Hillary Clinton and said, knowing what you know now, would you again vote for and support George W. Bush in the invasion of Iraq?
+Or should George W. Not one question, not one reporter has called up Hillary Clinton's and knowing what you know now, would you again vote for and support George W. Bush in the invasion of Iraq?

 Why is it inevitable?